top of page

 8. Performance

-The various metrics present in the marketing environment are increasingly sophisticated and helping many entrepreneurs to measure the high Return on Marketing Investment (ROMI).
+The various metrics present in the marketing environment are increasingly sophisticated and help many entrepreneurs to measure the high Return on Marketing Investment (ROMI).
 It is necessary to establish goals and performance indicators (KPIs) to measure your performance regularly, whether weekly, monthly, or biweekly.

-A business's goals are usually related to finance, sales, to obtain, and growing revenue.
+A business's goals are usually related to finance, sales, and obtaining and growing revenue.
 Still, they can be directly linked to the other pillars, especially when our communication is made in digital environments, which gives us a series of indicators that can be analyzed and adjusted at any time.
 Software like Facebook Pixel and Google Analytics will be your best allies in this task.
 My performance indicators, such as Engagement Rate, Customer Acquisition Cost (CAC), Cost per Lead (CPL), and Conversion Rate, are my favorites.

 A company that wants to grow and evolve with the public needs to consider each pillar to establish itself as a brand and reliable organization.
 It is from this strategy that business and sales opportunities will be created.